Poland men's national basketball team: 2019 World Cup

 In 2019, the national team qualified for the World Cup.
 It was their first qualification to a global event since 1980 Olympics in Moscow.
 During the 2019 FIBA World Cup, Poland was put into a group with group favourite China, Ivory Coast, and Venezuela.
 After a convincing win over Venezuela, Poland upset the hosts 79-76 in front of a max-capacity crowd in Beijing.
 Poland was down 72-69 with 15 seconds left before Chinese NBA center Zhou Qi made 2 straight turnovers allowing Poland to send the game into overtime.
 Aaron Cel made a driving layup to put Poland up 78-76 and the upset was sealed when Yi Jianlian missed the game-tying shot.
 Poland finished 3-0 in their group and moved onto the next round, where they defeated Russia 79-74 before losing to Argentina.
-In the quarterfinals they faced eventual champions Spain and narrowly lost 90-78, eventually finishing the tournament in 8th place.
+In the quarter-finals they faced eventual champions Spain and narrowly lost 90-78, eventually finishing the tournament in 8th place.